Definitely not pet treats. Photo courtesy of Depositphotos

 - Racing heart rate but slow heart rate with small doses

-- High blood pressure but at higher doses there is a circulatory collapse
+- High blood pressure but at higher doses, there is a circulatory collapse

-It is easy to confuse nicotine poisoning with other poisonings such as strychnine, chocolate, organophosphate insecticide, and certain molds.
+It is easy to confuse nicotine poisoning with other poisonings such as strychnine, chocolate, organophosphate insecticides, and certain molds.
 Hopefully, there will be cigarette materials in the vomit to give away the diagnosis.
 It is also worth mentioning that some nicotine gums contain xylitol as a sweetener.
 This material is toxic to dogs and can add an entirely new dimension to nicotine poisoning.

 If not too much time (an hour or so) has passed since consumption of the nicotine product, vomiting can be induced.
 Washing out the stomach to get rid of any remaining cigarette materials is helpful but is likely to require sedation as well as activated charcoal to bind the nicotine and prevent it from entering the body.
-Obviously this would be performed at the veterinarian's office.
+Obviously, this would be performed at the veterinarian's office.

 Treatment is basically supportive after that.
 Intravenous fluids support circulation while the body gets rid of the nicotine.
 If seizures or tremors are occurring, medications will be needed to suppress them.
-If the pet survives the first four hours, prognosis is felt to be good.
-Nicotine is inactivated by a healthy liver and its metabolites are excreted in urine.
+If the pet survives the first four hours, the prognosis is felt to be good.
+Nicotine is inactivated by a healthy liver and its metabolites are excreted in the urine.
 After 16 hours, the nicotine ingested should be gone.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.